open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/backup-metadata.md

 > metadata backup --help
 Usage: metadata backup [OPTIONS]

   Run a backup for the metadata DB.
-Requires mysqldump installed on the host.
+Uses a custom dump strategy for OpenMetadata tables.

-  We can pass as many options as required with `-o <opt1>, -o <opt2> [...]`
+  We can pass as many connection options as required with `-o <opt1>, -o
+  <opt2> [...]` Same with connection arguments `-a <arg1>, -a <arg2> [...]`

   To run the upload, provide the information as `--upload endpoint bucket key` and properly configure the environment variables AWS_ACCESS_KEY_ID & AWS_SECRET_ACCESS_KEY

 Options: